Environmental Sciences (ENSC)

 ENSC 511, GLOBAL ENVIRONMENTAL CHANGE: USING DATA TO INFORM DECISIONS, 3 Credits

 Empowers students interested in global change research to focus on the interactions between changes in human land use and climate.
 Using an innovative online data and mapping tool called Data Basin, students will explore topics accessing the highest quality datasets available in an all-in-one platform.
-CROSSLISTED as BEE 411 and BEE 511/ENSC 511.
+CROSSLISTED as BEE 511/ENSC 511.

 Equivalent to: BEE 511